BerkeleyHCI/PolymorphicBlocks/getting_started_advanced.md

 _In this section, we'll actually implement the circuit generator._

 ### Generator
-First, we will need a way to get the concrete (`int`) value for the LED count:
+First, we will need a way to get the concrete (`int`) value for the LED count.
+Generators are a way to defer the implementation of the block until its parameter values are ready, then get the concrete Python version of that parameter for use in the HDL.
+**We'll change the base class in our prior code from `Block` to `GeneratorBlock` which provides this functionality**.
 ```python
 class LedArray(GeneratorBlock):
   @init_in_parent